helikon-labs/subvt-backend/subvt-validator-list-server/README.md

 # SubVT Validator List Server

+Pub/sub WS RPC server for the validator list data.
 Serves the active validator list by default.
 Start with the `--inactive` flag to serve the inactive validator list.

 Expects the `config` folder to be in the same folder as the executable.
 Copy the `config` folder from inside the [subvt-config](../subvt-config) crate and edit the configuration.